Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I like how the Americans have just loaded them up.

-I like the basic pizza.
+See, I like pineapple on a pizza.

 Yeah.